Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By aGold.

 wave 25:
-- By sharkcrome.
+- By Sharkcrome.

 wave 26:
-- By sharkcrome.
+- By Sharkcrome.

 wave 31:
 - By ML500.

 wave 32:
 - By bugpesto.

+wave 34:
+- By electrictaco.

 wave 37:
 - By Aleiz21.